-Changes to trust law under the new Trusts Act will affect the duties of trustees to beneficiaries and possibly even the settlor's original objectives when the trust was set up.
+Changes to trust law under the new Act has affected the duties of trustees to beneficiaries and may affect the settlor's original objectives when their trust was created.

 It is therefore vital that the modern trust deed has the degree of flexibility needed to allow its terms to be altered to comply with the current law.
 Usually, this flexibility is provided by the trustees' power to vary the trust deed and may look like the following clause, which is in our trust deed precedent: